-Barrier aggression is the number one reason dogs are euthanized in shelters each year.
+Barrier aggression can escalate quickly and result in euthanasia if this issue is not taken seriously.
 Barriers, such as; fences, gates, windows, screen doors, balconies have the potential to generate high levels of frustration and stress, resulting in incessant barking, or worse, aggression.

 Barriers “train” dogs to become hyper-territorial because it has a built in reinforcement mechanism: people come, people go.
 People approach the barrier – resident dog barks – people retreat from barrier.
 The dog, unaware that this was their intention all along, pats himself on the back for a job well done.
 The same pent up aggression can occur with dogs, cats, squirrels and birds.